swissi2000/Centroid-ProbeApp/docs/FixHeight.md

 ![](/images/pa121.png)

 The CNC12 Tool Library allows to assign any D# or H# to any tool.
-This can severly complicate things if you start to mess with these assignments as you cannot just assume that T1 has D1 and H1 assigned as it could be any number in the valid range of 1 - 200.
+This can severely complicate things if you start to mess with these assignments as you cannot just assume that T1 has D1 and H1 assigned as it could be any number in the valid range of 1 - 200.

 If any D# or H# in the CNC12 Tool Library does not match the T#, the Tool Offset Library Manager will highlight that D# or H# with red font on yellow background to bring that to your attention.

 Note that the ProbeApp-Tool Offset Library Manager doesn't allow you to change D# and H# to T# assignments.
 Such re-assignments must be completed in the CNC12 Tool Library directly.

 #### 9) Configuration Button
 When the Tool Offsetter is being launched for the first time, the Guided Setup will automatically start to generate the initial setup and configure everything according to the answers given.
-The **Configuration** Button allows to reopen the configuration screen to customize certain settings.
+The **Configuration** Button allows reopening the configuration screen to customize settings.

-If additional Probing Devices have been added to a machine or the machine was switched from none-fixed to fixed tool holding, it is recommended to run the **Guided Setup** again which is accessible from the **Configuration** screen.
+If additional Probing Devices have been added to a machine or the tool holding method has changed, it is recommended to run the **Guided Setup** again which is accessible from the **Configuration** screen.

 #### 10) Instructions
 Press the **Instructions** Button anytime to reopen the Instructions screen that holds information specific to the current configuration.